 Acceptable uses of vending machine income shall be at the discretion of the school principal or building administrator, subject to rules outlined in the Financial Accounting Manual.

 This policy includes food that is not part of the reimbursable lunch, breakfast or after-school snack program such as vending, a la carte, student-operated restaurants, or other food sales.

 Foods which contain minimal nutritional value are discouraged.

-Board Policy It is the feeling of the Board that all teachers should be provided a duty-free lunch period and directs the District Administration to administer the following policy.
+Board Directive It is the feeling of the Board that all teachers should be provided a duty-free lunch period and directs the District Administration to administer the following policy.

-Administration Policy The Administration shall operate the following duty-free lunch policy: Guidelines
+Administrative Policy The Administration shall operate the following duty-free lunch policy:

 A thirty (30)-minute duty-free lunch period should be provided for each elementary teacher, and any schedule developed for adequate inside supervision should be designed with this point in mind.